Maternal health is declining throughout Europe

 by Maria Paola Mosca

-In a township outside London in April, a choir designed to support the well-being of mothers was born.
-To the BBC, the creator of the project explained how the idea came to her after her first maternity leave: there were plenty of classes to do with babies, but there was a lack of programmes designed specifically for mothers.
+In a township outside London in April, a choir was born to support mothers' wellbeing.
+To the BBC, the creator of the project explained how she came up with the idea after the first maternity leave: there were plenty of classes to do with babies, but there was a lack of programmes designed specifically for mothers.
 If a woman is well after pregnancy, her children are well, and the benefit extends first to the surrounding community.
 And, then, to the wider society.

-Particularly exposed appear to be mothers with young children, those with multiple children, those on low incomes and single mothers.
+Particularly exposed appear to be mothers with young children, those with multiple children, those on low incomes and single people.
 And, in terms of age, the youngest.
-Between the ages of 18 and 25, 69% of respondents indicate that they have had mental health problems, against a general average of 50%.
+Between the ages of 18 and 25, 69% of respondents indicated that they had experienced mental health problems, against a general average of 50%.

 The Malaise Map